Table of Contents

 - By 2011 and 2012 respectively, the number of EMAS registered organisations, sites and employees had declined.

-- An upward trend was then observed until 2017, which did not continue in 2018.
+- A slight upward trend was then observed until 2017, which did not continue from 2018 to 2020.
+Since 2020, there has been a rise in the number of employees and locations.

 - In its sustainability strategy, the German government has set the target that 5,000 sites should be registered according to EMAS by 2030.